ptt0304/fpt_assignment/lamp/README.md

 For issues and questions:
 - Create an issue in the GitHub repository
-- Check CloudNativePG documentation
+- Check the troubleshooting section above
-- Join CloudNativePG Slack community
+- Review PHP, MySQL, and Apache documentation

 ## Version History

-- **0.1.0** - Initial release with PostgreSQL 15.1 support
+- **0.1.0** - Initial release with PHP 8.2 and MySQL 8.0

 ## Authors